osonus/oson/UserGuide.md

   * Default values can be set globally, for a type, or for an attribute specifically.
 Take Date field (birthDate) as example, it will take the default values in the sequence of field, type, to global levell
   * When oson.setDefaultType(JSON_INCLUDE.NON_DEFAULT), any attribute with default value will be ignored

+Annotation com.fasterxml.jackson.annotation.JsonInclude is translated into a value of JSON_INCLUDE defaultType in Oson.

 #### <a name="TOC-Serialize-Raw-Values"></a>**Raw Values**